koodikulma-fi/mixin-types/README.md

 ### 3. Minor issue with losing the type of the base class

 - So the above works and there's no circularity and issues with deepness or when used externally.
-- The only minor issue is that the form of `addSignalBoy` above loses the automated BaseClass type from the actual argument.
+- The only minor issue is that the `addSignalBoy` above loses the automated BaseClass type from the actual argument.
-- This can be overcome externally in two ways:
-    1. Simply provide it by adding `typeof MyBase`.
-    2. Or use the `AsMixin` type helper.
+- This can be overcome externally in two ways: 1.
+Provide it with `typeof MyBase`, 2.
+Use `AsMixin` type helper.

 ```typescript